DIDSR/DICaugment/README.md

 ## Usage

 To use Albumentations3D, you need to import the necessary modules and define an augmentation pipeline.
-Here's a simple example demonstrating how to apply a 3D augmentation pipeline to a set of CT scans:
+Here's a simple example demonstrating how to apply a 3D augmentation pipeline to a CT scan:

 ```python
 import albumentations3d as A